sanworks/PulsePal/Readme.txt

+This fork is an UNOFFICIAL port of Pulse pal API to Python 3.
+Use at your own risk!

 This is the Sanworks Pulse Pal repository, maintained by Sanworks LLC.

 It is an improved version of the original Pulse Pal project: